oroinc/documentation/user/back-office/getting-started/navigation/record-tables.rst

 .. image:: /user/img/getting_started/records/grids/web-catalog.png

-* Select what products to qualify for a promotion
+* Select what products qualify for a promotion

 .. image:: /user/img/getting_started/records/grids/grid-promotions.png

-* Choose what products to include to a master catalog category.
+* Choose what products to include in a master catalog category.

 .. image:: /user/img/getting_started/records/grids/master-catalog-grid.png

-.. note:: These checkboxes are for mass actions only and **do not affect records during export**.
+.. note:: These checkboxes are for mass actions only, and **do not affect records during export**.

 To perform mass actions on records:

-1. Select the checkboxes next to the records you want apply a mass action to.
+1. Select the checkboxes next to the records you want to apply a mass action to.
 2. Click the ellipsis menu at the right end of the grid table and select the required action.

 .. image:: /user/img/getting_started/records/grids/mass-actions.png